bilalyasin1616/ebaysharp/README.md

 ```

 You can set the limit to how many records you want in each call.
-**Note** I know this is not the best way to do this, but at the time it served me the purpose.
+**Note:** I know this is not the best way to do this, but at the time it served me the purpose.
 Will try to refactor the code soon to make it better and intuitive

 # Resources